I know what you’re thinking

 I’m very destination oriented when I ride.
 I’d love to be the carefree motorcyclist that frequently stops to take gorgeous photos around every few bends in the road, but I simply am not.
 Although I did stop to take this photo today of my bike and James Dean, having stopped for fuel near the intersection where he died in a fiery crash in 1955.

-Because of this destination oriented riding style, I was loathe to pull over and stop to adjust the phone settings.
+Because of this destination oriented riding style, I was loathed to pull over and stop to adjust the phone settings.
 I made this decision because, 1) I don’t like stopping unless it’s for a good reason, and 2) see reason #1.

 I rode on in relative silence; no music, no Jackson Browne…only my thoughts and the sound of air rushing by my helmet as well as the soft roar of my BMW.
 Then, a funny thing happened.